Community Quilting

 Comfort Quilts

-In the winter of 2012, a small group of current and former Brooklyn Quilters Guild members collaborated to create and donate quilts to victims of Hurricane Sandy.
-We began sewing 6-inch squares from our fabric stashes into quilt tops that we had machine-quilted locally.
-It didn’t take long before more Guild members pitched in to create or donate quilt tops, apply bindings to finish off the machine-quilted works, stitch official BQG cloth labels to the backs of quilts, or contribute orphan blocks, squares or yardage.
-By September 2015, our group efforts had resulted in about 60 finished bed-size quilts for Sandy victims.
+In 2012, a small group of current and former Brooklyn Quilters Guild members collaborated to create and donate quilts to victims of Hurricane Sandy.
+Soon more members joined in to create or donate quilt tops, apply bindings, stitch official BQG labels, or contribute orphan blocks, squares or yardage.
+The group’s efforts resulted in more than 60 finished bed sized quilts for Sandy victims.

 The Hole in the Wall Gang Camp Quilts

-The Hole in Wall Gang Camp is dedicated to providing “a different kind of healing” to seriously ill children and their families throughout the Northeast, free of charge.
+The Hole in the Wall Camp provides “a different kind of healing” to seriously ill children and their families throughout the Northeast, free of charge.
 The goal is to ensure that every child with a serious medical condition has the chance to experience all the possibilities that camp has to offer.
-Our Brooklyn Quilters Guild members support this mission by making quilts to be given to the children who attend camp.
+Our Brooklyn Quilters Guild members support this mission by making quilts to be given to the children who attend the camp.
+This committee is chaired by Carol Lieberman.

 HOPS / Labor of Love Quilts

 H.O.P.S.
-(Helping Our Post 9/11 Survivors) is an organization that provides support to families of service members who died due to 9/11 related illnesses.
-The Brooklyn Quilters Guild Labor of Love committee, headed by Diane Pryor-Holland and Thadine Wormsley, support the drive by providing quilts to families who made the ultimate sacrifice for our freedoms.
-Quilts should be no smaller than 50 by 50 inches and no larger than 80 by 80 inches.
-Requested fabric colors are blue and white or red, white, and blue (print designs are fine).
-Please pin your name to your quilt so that it can be added to a label on the back, that will contain your name and the fallen officer’s name.
-Quilts may be delivered to Thadine or Diane at guild meetings.
+(Helping our post 9/11 Survivors) is an organization that provides support to families of service members who died due to 9/11 related illnesses.
+The Brooklyn Quilters Guild Labor of Love committee, headed by Diane Pryor-Holland and Thadine Wormsley, supports the drive by providing quilts to families who made the ultimate sacrifice.
+Quilts made of blue and white or red, white and blue are collected at every guild meeting.
+Quilts should be no smaller than 50” x 50” and no larger than 80” x 80”.

 Veteran Quilts

-The Veteran quilt project, chaired by Carol Sullivan, makes quilts to support veterans in need.
+The Veterans Quilts Project, chaired by Carlynn Houghton, makes quilts to support veterans.
 The Brooklyn Quilters Guild has made hundreds of quilts for wounded warriors and veterans.
-Over the last few years, all have been donated to the Veterans Hospital here in Brooklyn.

 Pillowcases for Kids